tencentyun/intlcloud-documents/yehe_doc/安全/Web 应用防火墙/最佳实践/BOT 行为管理接入最佳实践_intl_en.md

-This document describes how to quickly connect to the bot behavior management feature and defend against malicious traffic during routine operations.
+This document describes how to quickly connect to the bot traffic management feature and defend against malicious traffic during routine operations.

 ## Prerequisites
-To connect to bot behavior management, you need to purchase an [extra pack](https://intl.cloud.tencent.com/document/product/627/47799) of WAF.
+To connect to bot traffic management, you need to purchase an [extra pack](https://intl.cloud.tencent.com/document/product/627/47799) of WAF.
 >?
-Currently, WAF Enterprise and Ultimate users are offered a free trial of the bot behavior management feature to observe how bots affect websites.
+Currently, WAF Enterprise and Ultimate users are offered a free trial of the bot traffic management feature to observe how bots affect websites.

 ## Parsing CAPTCHA
 When you use applications, mini programs, and clients as well as cross-domain scheduling, the CAPTCHA issued by the WAF instance cannot be parsed and recognized.
-Therefore, the bot behavior management feature cannot parse and pop up the CAPTCHA for verification.
+Therefore, the bot traffic management feature cannot parse and pop up the CAPTCHA for verification.
 After multiple CAPTCHAs are triggered, the access requests of normal users will be blocked, affecting the business.

 Therefore, when configuring a CAPTCHA action, you need to modify the frontend/client business accordingly as instructed in [Connecting Frontend-Backend Separated Site to WAF CAPTCHA](https://intl.cloud.tencent.com/document/product/627/47522).